Top 15 Magic Formula stocks with high Piotroski F-Score in North America

-In the past 2 articles we looked at the 2 most popular screens.
+In the past 2 articles, we looked at the 2 most popular screens.
 The Greenblatt Magic Formula screen looks for good quality companies whose shares can be purchased at bargain prices.
 The Piotroski screen looks for low price-to-book value stocks with improving fundamentals.
 While both screens allow investors to achieve significant returns if used as designed, they each have their flaws.

 Seasoned investors see a fundamental flaw in this approach.
-According to Peter Lynch, book value gets a lot of attention as it's very easy to find and makes sense to most people.
-A book-to-market value of 2 means you're buying stock at half price.
+According to Peter Lynch, book value gets a lot of attention as it's straightforward to find and makes sense to most people.
+A book-to-market value of 2 means you're buying a stock at half price.
 In reality, stated book price bears little relationship to the actual price of the company.
 In addition to this, average book-to-market typically varies across different industries.
-So starting off by selecting the lowest book-to-market stocks might not be the best idea.
+So starting by selecting the lowest book-to-market stocks might not be the best idea.

 The Greenblatt Magic formula has its flaws too.
 It selects stocks based on an equally weighted ranking of Earnings Yield and ROIC, but it completely ignores whether the prospects of the company are improving or not.
-In the last article one of the stocks selected was CTC Media, a company that has lost more than 90% of its value during the last 5 years.
-Its Earnings Yield and ROIC might be high when compared to other companies, but its fundamentals continue to deteriorate.
+In the last article, one of the stocks selected was CTC Media, a company that has lost more than 90% of its value during the last 5 years.
+Its Earnings Yield and ROIC might be high compared to other companies, but its fundamentals continue to deteriorate.

 So why not combine the 2 strategies?
 We came up with a screen that starts by selecting the top 20% Magic Formula stocks and then filters out only stocks with a Piotroski F-Score of 7 or higher.
-We called it the Magic formula Best Selection and it's available as a template.
-To fine tune the screener, I applied the same additional filters used in the previous article:
+We called it the Magic formula Best Selection, and it's available as a template.
+To fine-tune the screener, I applied the same additional filters used in the previous article: